Shivam (2015 Kannada film)

-Shivam is a 2015 Indian Kannada action thriller film written and directed by Srinivas Raju and starring Upendra, Saloni Aswani, and Ragini Dwivedi in the lead roles.
-The supporting cast features Makarand Deshpande, Sharath Lohitashwa, P. Ravi Shankar, Srinivasa Murthy.
-The film opened on the screens on 2 January 2015 to good reviews from the critics.
-The film was dubbed and released in Telugu as Brahmana in 2016.
+Shivam is a 2015 Indian Kannada action thriller film written and directed by Srinivas Raju and produced by C. R. Manohar.
+It stars Upendra, Saloni Aswani, Ragini Dwivedi, Makarand Deshpande, Sharath Lohitashwa, P. Ravi Shankar and Srinivasa Murthy.

+Shivam was released on 2 January 2015 and received positive reviews from critics.
+It was dubbed and released in Telugu as Brahmana in 2016.

+Premise

+Basavanna is forced to become a priest after his father's sudden death, where he soon learns about the manipulations in the temple's maintenance and decides to eliminate them.